-The Friends of Zetland Lifeboat (FoZL) was formed by a group of enthusiastic volunteers who manage a small community museum and heritage centre in Redcar.
+The Friends of Zetland Lifeboat (FoZL) was formed by a group of enthusiastic volunteers who manage the Zetland Lifeboat Museum & Redcar Heritage Centre.

 Our aim is to conserve and protect the Zetland Lifeboat and her environment to ensure she stands proudly in Redcar for generations to come.
 Many surveys have been carried out over recent years to establish the extent of repairs required with a view to having them carried out.
 More recent surveys indicate evidence of wood rot and decay around the length of the keel and stem posts, all of which need urgent attention.
-Although the surveys have given us professional advice, this can only go as far as what can be seen by the naked eye.
-There are the areas under the deck and the adjacent airboxes (flotation chambers) giving cause for concern as the extent of the timber deterioration has never been seen.
-The underside of the decking has never been opened up and the airboxes examined since approx 1824.
-The extent of the conservation work on the Zetland will be directly reliant upon the funding we can secure.
-Our aim is to have maritime conservationists carefully and sympathetically remove the airboxes and part of the decking, so that the inner keel can be surveyed.
-Then, will we know the full extent of the work involved.
+Although the surveyors had given us earlier professional advice, this was restricted to what could be seen by the naked eye.
+There are areas under the deck and the adjacent air boxes (flotation chambers) giving cause for concern as the extent of the timber deterioration had never been seen.
+The underside of the decking had never been opened up and the air boxes examined since approx 1824.
+The extent of the conservation work on the Zetland will be directly proportionate to the level of funding we can secure.
+Our aim is to have maritime conservationists carefully and sympathetically remove the air boxes and part of the decking, so that the inner keel could be surveyed.
+Only then, would we know the full extent of the work involved.

-Only at this stage can we draw up a specification for the works and put the project out to tender.
+Only at this stage were we able to draw up a specification for the works and put the project out to tender.

-Once the timbers have been repaired and preserved the whole boat will be stripped and repainted as recommended by the surveyors who recommend a complete repaint due to the delamination of the existing coatings.
+Once the timbers have been repaired and preserved the whole boat will be stripped and repainted as recommended by the surveyors who recommend a complete repaint due to the existing coatings breaking down and delaminating.

 All work carried out will be documented, photographed and archived.

 We are planning to have the conserved boat resting upon a more traditional type of carriage which should allow better appreciation of the construction of the unique 'rocker' keel for which the vessel was described as 'revolutionary,'